 Method #2: Create a Backup via Time Machine.

-macOS has a built-in backup tool called Time Machine.
+macOS includes a built-in backup tool known as Time Machine.
 This tool is available for Macs running macOS 10.5 and above.
 Time Machine is a set-and-forget backup system, where you just need to configure it once and it will work independently from then on, without you needing to check and manage everything.

 Time Machine works in the background, saving copies of all your photos, music, videos, documents, apps, system files, and other stuff you want to keep a copy of.
 And when you’re out of storage space, it will automatically delete old files to make way for new ones.